sharath-msk/CNN/README.md

 # CNN
-Implemented convolutional neural network (CNN) models with following specifications using TensorFlow for classifying the MNIST dataset.
+Implemented convolutional neural network (CNN) model using TensorFlow for classifying the MNIST dataset.